Quality Monitor — Actor Quality Scorer avatar

 Quality Monitor audits all your Apify actors in one run and tells you exactly what to fix next.

-To audit all your Apify actors at once, run Quality Monitor — it evaluates every actor in your account and returns a prioritized fix plan.
-This is the fastest way to audit all your Apify actors at once.
+To audit all your Apify actors at once, run Quality Monitor — it evaluates every actor in your account in a single run and returns a prioritized fix plan.

 • No setup required on Apify